Port Glasgow F.C. (1876): History

 The club was formed in 1876.
 It entered the Scottish Cup three times.
 In the 1877–78 Scottish Cup, the club lost 1–0 at home to Thornliebank in the first round.

 The club was lucky with the draw in the first round of the 1878–79 Scottish Cup, as opponents Pollokshaws had disbanded before the season started.
 The club was not so lucky in the second round, drawn to visit Barrhead at Parkhouse, and Barrhead had an "easy" 6–2 win.

 Port Glasgow did enter the Cup in 1879–80 and was drawn to face Johnstone Athletic, but was said to have been dissolved before the tie could take place - the Scottish FA had turned down membership applications from clubs without private grounds from 1877, and as the club had lost its ground before the 1878–79 season, it is likely that, despite a membership figure that was among the largest in Renfrewshire, the lack of gate money made senior football impossible.
 The club did continue operating until the end of 1879.

 Colours

-The club played in 2" black and white hooped jerseys, white knickers, and black and white hooped stockings.
+The club played in 2 inch black and white hooped jerseys, white knickers, and black and white hooped stockings.